Rob Howard (footballer): Return to Southend United

 Howard returned to Southend United on a one-year deal in July 2018.
 Howard joined Harlow Town on loan for the remainder of the season in March 2019, for whom he made 5 appearances.
 The club activated an extension clause in his contract at the end of the 2018–19 season.
 He joined Dartford on a month-long loan in August 2019, and made 7 league appearances.
 He joined Braintree Town on loan in January 2020, for whom he made 4 league appearances.
 He was offered a new one-year contract with the option of a further year in summer 2020.
 He made his senior debut for the club on 19 December 2020 in a league win over Mansfield Town.
 On 22 March 2021, Howard joined National League side King's Lynn Town on loan until the end of the season.
 Having made his debut for the club the following day, starting in a 3–0 league defeat away to Altrincham, Howard made 16 appearances for King's Lynn Town across his loan spell.
 On 11 February 2022, Howard joined Southern League Premier Division South side Farnborough on loan for the remainder of the 2021–22 season.

 Welling United

 On 3 June 2022, Howard signed for Welling United.

 On 9 May 2023, Howard left Welling United.

 Bishop's Stortford

 In July 2023, Howard signed for National League North club Bishop's Stortford following a spell with the club on trial.

+Bedford Town

+In November 2024, Howard tore his anterior cruciate ligament whilst playing for Bedford against Bromsgrove Sporting in the Southern League Premier Division Central.
+Following successful reconstruction surgery, Howard returned to full fitness in December 2025.
+Shortly after his return to full fitness, he joined Potters Bar Town on a dual-registration basis.

+Carshalton Athletic

+In March 2026, Howard joined Carshalton Athletic.